-Colin Robinson has a PhD. in Curriculum and Instruction with a Reading and Language Studies Focus from SIU.
-His dissertation was a mixed methods longitudinal study on Spanish-English code-switching patterns in bilingual boy-girl twins.
-He holds a Master’s Degree in Foreign Languages and Literatures (Spanish).
+Dr. Colin Robinson has a PhD (2015) in Curriculum and Instruction with a Reading and Language Studies Focus from SIU.
+His dissertation was a mixed methods longitudinal study on Spanish-English code-switching and code-maintenance patterns in bilingual boy-girl twins.
+He holds a Master’s Degree in Foreign Languages and Literatures (Spanish - 2001).
 His thesis was on the training of teaching assistants regarding rude and disruptive behavior in the classes they teach.
-He also completed a Master’s Degree in Linguistics at SIU.
+He also completed a Master’s Degree in Linguistics at SIU (1999).
 His thesis examined linguistic freedom in the Catalan Language Law of 1998.
-He has a Bachelor’s Degree in Political Science, with a minor in Spanish, from the University of California – Riverside.
-His interests include family language planning, bilingual children, heritage languages, and teacher mentoring.
-He has taught at four different Intensive English Programs in the United States, published articles in peer-refereed journals and presented at multiple professional ESL and foreign language conferences.
-Robinson has taught at CESL full-time since 2005.
+Mr. Robinson holds a TESOL Teaching Certicificate from the University of California, Riverside Extension (1994) and has a Bachelor’s Degree in Political Science, with a minor in Spanish, from the University of California – Riverside.
+His interests include family language planning, bilingual children, heritage languages, teacher mentoring, and international relations.
+He has taught at four different Intensive English Programs at university campuses in the United States, published articles in peer-refereed journals, and presented at multiple professional ESL and foreign language conferences.
+Dr. Robinson has taught at CESL full-time since 2005.

 Office: Faner 3237